CeamKrier/radix-multi-select-filter/README.md

 The MultiSelect Component is designed to provide a user-friendly interface for selecting multiple options from a list.
 It fetches data from a specified remote address, and allows for real-time searching and selection of options.
 This documentation outlines the key features of the component, the libraries and hooks used, and the rationale behind the design choices made.

+## Try it

+You can check the working demo on here: [https://ceamkrier.github.io/radix-multi-select-filter/](https://ceamkrier.github.io/radix-multi-select-filter/)

 ## Table of Contents

 1. [Key Features](#key-features)